 • Q.05

 No replay.
-Audio is processed for decision extraction and then dropped.
-What we keep is the structured trail — decisions, owners, dependencies — not the recording.
+Audio is processed for extraction, then dropped.
+We keep the structured trail, not the recording.

 • Q.06